-- Gains from the sale or exchange of real property or an interest therein, - Rents or royalties from mines, wells, or other natural deposits, and - Gain described in sections 631(b) or (c).
+• Gains from the sale or exchange of real property or an interest therein,

+Rents or royalties from mines, wells, or other natural deposits, and

+• Gain described in sections 631(b) or (c).
 The election may be made whether or not the corporation is engaged in a U.S. trade or business during the tax year for which the election is made or whether or not the corporation has income from real property that, for the tax year, is effectively connected with the conduct of a U.S. trade or business.

-To make the election, attach a statement that includes the information required in

-Regulations section 1.871-10(d)(1)(ii) to Form 1120-F for the first tax year for which the election is to apply.
+To make the election, attach a statement that includes the information required in Regulations section 1.871-10(d)(1)(i) to Form 1120-F for the first tax year for which the election is to apply.
 Use Section II to figure the tax on this income.